mapbox/MapboxGeocoder.swift/README.md

 pod 'MapboxGeocoder.swift', :git => 'https://github.com/mapbox/MapboxGeocoder.swift.git', :tag => 'v0.4.2'
 ```

-Includes example applications written in both Swift and Objective-C showing use of the framework (as well as a comparison of writing apps in either language).
+This repository includes example applications written in both Swift and Objective-C showing use of the framework (as well as a comparison of writing apps in either language).
+More examples are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#geocoding).

 ### Tests